Your Health

 Other ways to protect yourself

 Besides getting a flu shot, it’s important to eat a well-balanced meal, pay attention to your sleeping habits and exercise regularly.
 Also, wash your hands, cover your mouth when you cough and stay at home if you’re sick.
 These are the best ways to avoid spreading the virus.
-For additional information regarding the flu go to the Government of Ontario website.

 Resources